 On top of this box of herbs, i also added Cordyceps militaris and premium wolfberries for an extra nourishing bowl of soup 🙂

 - 1 box hock hua bak kut teh herbs

 - About 5 pieces prime ribs

 - Garlic cloves

-- Blanch pork bones with boiling hot water.
+- Blanch pork bones and ribs with boiling hot water.
 Drain water.

-- Bring 2 litres of water to boil and add in all the herbs, except wolfberries.
-Add in pork bones.
+- Bring water to boil and add in all the herbs, except wolfberries.
+Add in pork bones and ribs.

 - Simmer for 1 more hour.

 - Add in wolfberries in the last 10 minutes.